Advanced Data Structures in Java Coursera Quiz Answers

 Have you written code in Java?

 Q2.
-Have you written code that uses conditional statement (if-statements), including using compound boolean expressions (e.g. x < 5 && x > 0) and multiple if-else clauses (e.g. if… else if… else), to solve problems?
+Have you written code that uses conditional statements (if-statements), including using compound boolean expressions (e.g. x < 5 && x > 0) and multiple if-else clauses (e.g. if… else if… else), to solve problems?

 Q3.
 Have you implemented code that uses for-loops and while-loops, including nested for-loops?